 The Federal Energy Management Program (FEMP) helps federal agencies plan and implement federal distributed energy projects including on-site electric and thermal renewable energy and energy storage technologies.

-FEMP's process for distributed energy projects is comprised of six phases.
-Each phase is divided into a series of steps.
+FEMP's process for successfully implementing distributed energy projects is comprised of six phases, each consisting of a series of steps.
 By following FEMP's distributed energy project process, agencies can efficiently implement projects that are technically sound, reduce energy costs for the federal government, and support agency needs and missions.

 Application allows federal agencies to request technical assistance on federal distributed energy projects.